fake-extra-virgin-olive-oil-header-banner.jpg

 Extra virgin olive oil is hailed for its health benefits and superior taste, but it’s also a food that’s a common victim of food fraud, leading some fake olive oil products to be branded as “fool’s gold”.

 Extra virgin olive oil is ‘the best of the best’ when it comes to olive oils.
-But olive oil is one of the most commonly defrauded foods, with many products claiming that they are olive oil of the highest quality when in fact they don’t meet the standards required for extra virgin olive oil.
+But olive oil is one of the most commonly defrauded foods, with many products claiming to be olive oil of the highest quality when, in fact, they don’t meet the standards required for extra virgin olive oil.

 Learn more about food fraud and why it’s a problem.